-&gt; = greater than
+= greater than

-&lt;sup>1 An exceedance of a standard is not necessarily a violation because of the regulatory definition of a violation.
+1 An exceedance of a standard is not necessarily a violation because of the regulatory definition of a violation.

-&lt;sup>2 National statistics are based on standard conditions data.
+2 National statistics are based on standard conditions data.
 In addition, national statistics are based on samplers using federal reference or equivalent methods.

-&lt;sup>3 State statistics are based on local conditions data.
+3 State statistics are based on local conditions data.

-&lt;sup>4Measurements usually are collected every 6 days.
+4 Measurements usually are collected every 6 days.

-&lt;sup>5 State criteria for sufficiently complete data for calculating valid annual averages are more stringent than the national criteria.
+5 State criteria for sufficiently complete data for calculating valid annual averages are more stringent than the national criteria.

-Mathematical estimate of how many days' concentrations would have been measured as higher than the level of the standard had each day been monitored.
+6 Mathematical estimate of how many days' concentrations would have been measured as higher than the level of the standard had each day been monitored.
 Values have been rounded.

-NOVEMBER 2019 Source: Volume 2, Appendix 3.3-A
+Source: Volume 2, Appendix 3.3-A NOVEMBER 2019